Fair Work Audit: How to Prepare and What to Expect

 5. Overtime

-Common finding: No overtime being paid because the employer does not track daily or weekly total hours, only shift-by-shift pay.
-An employee who works 45 hours in a week should receive overtime for 7 hours but receives ordinary rates for all hours.
+Common finding: No overtime being paid because the employer does not track daily or weekly total hours.

 6. Minimum Engagement